-- Understand the positions of the players on the court. - Demonstrate the proper way to rotate on the court - Demonstrate an effective underhand serve and bump - Work together and showcase proper teamwork. - Executes consistently (at least 70 percent of the time) a legal underhand serve to a predetermined target - Strikes with a mature overhand pattern in a dynamic environment - Two-hand-volleys with control in a dynamic environment
+- Understand the positions of the players on the court. - Demonstrate the proper way to rotate on the court - Demonstrate an effective underhand serve and bump - Work together and showcase proper teamwork. - Execute a high pass in the middle of the court.